 As my husband and I have really begun to feel an urgency to get our final emergency preparations in order, particularly before the end of this year, securing a source of fresh, convenient water is obviously high on our list of priorities.

 If the grid ever goes down for a long period of time, or electricity gets too expensive to afford, or if the power supply is rationed resulting in rolling black-outs, we would be at the mercy of the powers that be.

 Obviously, that’s not good enough for us.
 We need an emergency backup plan.

 It would be so much nicer if we could just walk a few paces from our home and hand pump fresh water into a bucket, or even a hose that could gravity feed down to the house.
-(Or better yet, have water pumped right through the faucets in our home!
-But more on that in a moment…)

 A couple of years ago I looked into the cost of putting a hand pump on our well.
 But there were two main problems that I kept running into:

 1. Almost all hand pumps are not meant for deep wells, and will not work alongside your electric pump.

 2. The very few hand pumps that actually can be used in deep wells require the use of special machinery to lift and lower the extremely heavy parts that go down into the well.